Student-centric advice and objective recommendations

 Now, on a more hopeful note, there’s also positive reasons for you to keep your grades up in senior year!
 One of these is to potentially get off the waitlist of a top-choice college of yours.

-- A “Thank You” to the reader and a confirmation that this specific school is the place for you.
+- A “thank you for reading” to the reader and a confirmation that this specific school is the place for you.
 If the school is a top-choice for you and you would attend if admitted, let them know!

 - If you’ve visited the campus, say so!
 Let them know what you liked/loved.

-- Thank the reader one more time, and close.
+- Thank the reader one more time and then thoughtfully close.